Step Children And Your Will

 Leaving an Explanation

 However, if talking it over is not possible, or just not your style, you can leave a letter to your survivors explaining your decisions.
 The letter won’t have any legal weight, but it can be a comfort to those you leave behind.
-In it you can explain why you gave what to whom.
+In it, you can explain why you gave what to whom.
 Leave your letter with your other estate planning documents.

-Inheritance and stepfamilies
+Inheritance blended families and stepfamilies

 If, as is very common, someone dies without making a Will, that person’s assets are distributed according to the laws of intestacy.
 These are strict rules that require the assets to go to the dead person’s spouse, children, parents, siblings etc.

-It is important to understand that the intestacy rules do not cover stepfamilies unless the parent who died had formally adopted the stepchild.
+It is important to understand that the intestacy rules do not cover step families unless the parent who died had formally adopted the stepchild.
 If you and your partner are married that means that you can each inherit a certain amount from each other under the intestacy rules, but that does not include your stepchildren.
 Only a spouse, a blood relative, or an adopted child can inherit automatically from someone who died without leaving a Will.

 It is possible to challenge the effect of the intestacy, but again only people within certain categories of relationship to the person who died are entitled to do this.